 Colombia leaves pact recognizing U.N. court rulings

-The U.N. court, based in the Hague, last week ruled that a cluster of disputed islands in the western Caribbean belonged to Colombia and not to Nicaragua, but drew a demarcation line in favor of Nicaragua in the nearby waters.
+The Hague-based court ruled last week that a cluster of disputed islands in the western Caribbean belonged to Colombia and not to Nicaragua, but drew a demarcation line in favor of Managua in the nearby waters.

 "This is the moment for national unity.
-This is the moment that the country has to unite," Santos said.
+This is the moment that the country has to unite."

-The 1948 treaty, known as the Bogota Pact, recognize ICJ rulings to find peaceful solutions to signatories' conflicts.
+The 1948 treaty, known as the Bogota Pact, recognizes ICJ rulings to find peaceful solutions to signatories' conflicts.

-The ICJ decision increases the size of Nicaragua's continental shelf and economic exclusion zone in the Caribbean, which would give it access to potential underwater oil and gas deposits as well as fishing rights.
+Nicaragua's continental shelf and economic exclusion zone in the Caribbean was increased by the court ruling, giving it access to potential underwater oil and gas deposits as well as fishing rights.

 In 2007, the court ruled in a long-running dispute between the two countries that three large islands of San Andres, Providencia and Santa Catalina belonged to Colombia.

-(Reporting by Helen Murphy; Editing by Bill Trott)
+(Additional reporting by Luis Jaime Acosta in Bogota; Editing by Bill Trott)

 - Tweet this